This sourdough babka recipe is made from sweet and soft brioche bread, filled with smooth dark chocolate.

 Babka originates from the Jewish communities of Eastern Europe, though each babka can be very different depending on where it comes from.
-Chocolate wasn't traditionally used back then but these days it's a very common babka filling, and it's delicious!
+Chocolate wasn’t traditionally used back then, but these days it’s a very common babka filling, and it’s delicious!
+(Or try this cinnamon babka.)

-Many recipes use a 100% hydration sourdough starter, but this brioche is leavened with a stiff sourdough starter.
+Many recipes use a 100% hydration sourdough starter, but this sourdough chocolate babka is leavened with a stiff sourdough starter.

 Stiffer starters are slower to rise than those with higher hydration.
 They undertake steady growth, with less risk of peaking too early.